chef/chef-web-docs/chef_master/source/dsl_custom_resource.rst

 .. end_tag

-New in Chef client 12.5.
+New in Chef Client 12.5.

 action_class
 =====================================================